JACKY1859/JACKY1859.github.io/_pages/about.md

   - /about.html
 ---

-Here is **Yujie Lin**.

-I'll begin to study for a PhD degree in **Pure Mathematics** at Qiuzhen College, Tsinghua University in September, 2023.
+I'm Yujie Lin, a PhD student at Qiuzhen College, Tsinghua University，advised by Jianfeng Lin.

 ## Research Interests

-My bachelor thesis focuses on diffeomorphism group of K3 surfaces.
-Currently, my interests are on **low dimensional topology**.
+My research interests lie in low-dimensional topology and symplectic topology, with a particular focus on smooth 4-manifolds, gauge theory, diffeomorphism and symplectomorphism groups, and symplectic dynamics.